saltstack/salt/doc/topics/slots/index.rst

         - name: __slot__:salt:user.info(someuser).home ~ /subdirectory
         - source: salt://somefile

-Execution Module Returns as File Contents or Data
+Execution module returns as file contents or data
 -------------------------------------------------

 The following examples demonstrate how to use execution module returns as file